Customize notebook environment

 Restart the computation to have the packages from the new environment.yml file installed.

-Packages added from the environment.yml file are persistent and can be viewed and managed in the library manager.
+Packages added from the environment.yml file are persistent and can be viewed and managed in the Environment tool.

 You can use requirements.txt files to customize the environments of your notebooks.
 The procedure below includes optional steps for cases when you create such a file in Datalore.